thebigdatajedi/anakin/README.md

 module.exports = app;
 ```

-Notice the differences on var to const and the spacing in the app.
+Notice the change from var to const and the spacing in the app.

 ## nodemon